 - Good relationships, built on trust and mutual respect, are fundamental to establishing a safe and happy environment for all. - Children generally behave well when they are engaged, interested in their learning and receive appropriate levels of support and challenge. - A child's behaviour is separate from them and our response is not personal.
-We remain positive in our approach and seek to raise pupils' self-esteem. - A child seeking attention by behaving badly needs support from all adults, at school and at home, so s/he can avoid being labelled and then identifying as a "bad child" and instead learn to attract attention by doing the right thing.
-Praise needs to be six times as frequent as criticism.
+We remain positive in our approach and seek to raise pupils' self-esteem. - Children need to learn to attract attention by doing the right thing.
+Praise needs to be far more frequent than criticism. - Where children are struggling with behaviour issues, staff will try to ascertain the cause of the poor behaviour and the root feelings causing it.
+Children will be supported to understand their own needs and behaviours and to develop strategies to self-regulate.

-- Where children are struggling with behaviour issues, staff will try to ascertain the cause of the poor behaviour and the root feelings causing it.
-Children will be supported to understand their own needs and behaviours and to develop strategies to self-regulate. - Children are supported to fully understand our expectations, the reasons for them and the consequences of poor behaviour choices.
+- Children are supported to fully understand our expectations, the reasons for them and the consequences of poor behaviour choices.
 Staff dealing with poor behaviour always make reference to expectations not being met, values not displayed and the impact of poor behaviour on others. - All adults should adopt a relevant, fair and calm approach to behaviour management. - Class teachers should be informed of any incidents relating to the children in their class. - We will not humiliate children, shout at them in anger, or use sarcasm or other acts to belittle them. - Whole class punishment is avoided as this can cause resentment.